Sightseeing Tour Descriptions

 - Visit the magnificent castle of the chiefs of the Campbell Clan

-- Explore 5000 year old stone circles & burial sites at Kilmartin and
+- Explore 5000 year old stone circles & burial sites at Kilmartin

 - Scotland's island dotted West Coast & old Crinan Harbour